-During the 2017/18 year, Beckfoot Trust operated seven mainstream schools and two special schools.
-Beckfoot Upper Heaton was inspected in the year and received a Good Ofsted rating improving from the Special Measures judgement received by the school prior to joining Beckfoot Trust in 2015.
-Outcomes for students in the expanded Trust are indicative of a Trust that has recently taken on a number of schools in difficult circumstances.
+Beckfoot Thornton was inspected in September 2019 and received a Requires Improvement Ofsted rating.
+The predecessor school had received a Requires Improvement rating in May 2014.

+Outcomes for students in the Trust are indicative of a Trust that has recently taken on a number of schools in difficult circumstances.
 All the schools are now well led and are responding positively to the Trust's school improvement strategy.